robertwhunter/nephromaths/_book/03-General.md

 Conversion of citrate may be impaired in liver disease.

 K citrate liquid is unpalatable.
 Recommendations to improve palatability include diluting with a glass of water / lemonade / apple juice and following dose with a large volume of water, drinking chilled, using a straw and / or adding [artificial sweeteners](https://pubmed-ncbi-nlm-nih-gov.eux.idm.oclc.org/21815827/).
 Rinse mouth afterwards (but avoid brushing for 30 mins).
-Take with meals.
+Take after meals.
 Effervescent, wax-embedded cystals or granules are alternative solid forms.

+Potassium citrate liquid (5 ml) has same composiation as one Effercitrate tablet: K citrate 1.5 g plus citric acid 0.25 g.
+This delivers approximately 14 mmol K and 6 -- 8 mmol citrate.
+(If you do the maths is 6 mmmol but effercitrate product documentation says 8 mmol).

 Various "Lemonade therapies" have been tested as potential home remedies.
 Lemon juice will deliver citrate but not much potassium (which might be important - see above).
 A typical starting dose is 60 -- 120 ml lemon juice per day (very approximately 30 -- 60 mmol citrate).
 Studies comparing to K citrate supplements are small and have variable results, but overall suggest that "lemonade therapy" can increase urinary citrate but to a lesser extent than K citrate supplements.
 Adherence is limited (due to poor tolerability) and definitive evidence of efficacy at preventing stones is lacking.
 See [here](https://pubmed-ncbi-nlm-nih-gov.eux.idm.oclc.org/17919696/), [here](https://pubmed-ncbi-nlm-nih-gov.eux.idm.oclc.org/34977512/) and [here](https://pubmed-ncbi-nlm-nih-gov.eux.idm.oclc.org/17572176/).